constantine-fry/das-quadrat/README.md

 5. Add Quadrat framework to this phase.
 6. Here is the [image](https://cloud.githubusercontent.com/assets/239692/5367193/367f8640-7ffa-11e4-8b9b-88cef33bcd79.png) to visualise the result.
 7. Read [wiki](https://github.com/Constantine-Fry/das-quadrat/wiki) for details.

+You can add source code files directly into your project to support iOS 7.0.

 ###Usage